clementjumel/plathon/README.md

-## Plathon

-Plathon is a generic Python package template.
+## Plathon: a Generic Template for Python Packages